-Complaints about SEND provision in our school should be made to the SENCO in the first instance.
+Complaints about SEND provision in our school should be made to the SENDCo in the first instance.
 They will then be referred to the school's complaints policy.

-The parents of pupils with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that our school has discriminated against their children.
+The parents/carers of students with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: